fishcus/KAP-manual/en/appendix/faq.en.md

 **Q: What is the maximum number of dimensions that Kyligence Enterprise can support?**

 A: It can be a lot.
 The multidimensional cube that Kyligence Enterprise supports has a "physical" limit of dimensions which is 62.
-However user can go beyond the limit by using the dimension table and defining "Derived" dimensions.
+However, user can go beyond the limit by using the dimension table and defining "Derived" dimensions.
 This can support hundreds of dimensions in this way.
 It is generally recommended that the physical dimensions of the cube (excluding the derived dimensions) be less than 15 assuming the dimensions are mostly independent.
-When there are more dimensions, it is important to analyze query patterns and relationships between columns, to take advantage of aggregation groups and fine tune the dimensions using "Mandatory", "Hierarchy", and "Joint" concepts.
-With these methods, the exlposion of dimension combinations becomes controllable, and so is the time and space cost of cube build.
+When there are more dimensions, it is important to analyze query patterns and relationships between columns, to take advantage of aggregation groups and fine tune the dimensions using **Mandatory**, **Hierarchy**, and **Joint** concepts.
+With these methods, the explosion of dimension combinations becomes controllable in building time and space cost.

-**Q: Can the dimension be dynamically increased or reduced ?**

-A: When adding or subtracting dimensions, the cube needs to be recalculated.
-If you don't want to recalculate the history cube, one way is to define a new cube, make a combination of the old and new cubes (Hybrid), and let them respond to queries together.

 **Q: How long does it take to build a cube?
 Sometimes it is slow, how to optimize?**

 A: The time of cube build is usually from tens of minutes to hours.
 It depends on the amount of data, model complexity, dimension cardinality, and cluster computing power.
 Optimization is often case by case.
-Be free to contact our customer support for help.
+Be free to contact our [customer support](https://support.kyligence.io/#/) for help.

-**Q: How to deal with Out of Memory (OOM) problem that happends during cube build?**
+**Q: How to deal with Out of Memory (OOM) problem that happens during cube build?**

 A: It depends on the step where the OOM error occurs.
 If it is the "Build Dictionary" step, then perhaps an ultra-high cardinality dimension is using the dictionary encoding.
 You can change it to other encodings, like integer encoding, if that is the case.
 If the OOM happens during the "Build Cube" steps, you may need to give more memory to the MapReduce jobs (the config file is `conf/kylin_job_conf.xml`).
 If you are using the "InMem" cube build mode, try switch to the "Layered" mode which consumes less memory (set `kylin.cube.algorithm=layer` in `conf/kylin.properties`).

 **Q: What is the difference between Derived dimension and Normal dimension?**

 A: Unlike normal dimension, a derived dimension does not participate in the dimension combination calculation.
 Instead, the "Foreign Key" of derived dimension involves in the combination calculation, which reduces the total number of dimension combinations.
-When querying, the query of dervied dimension will be converted to the FK dimension first, and as the result, it is often slower than a normal dimension.
+When querying, the query of derived dimension will be converted to the FK dimension first, and as the result, it is often slower than a normal dimension.

 **Q: Does the sequence of Hierarchy Dimension matters?**